praveenvp07/kubernetes201/4-Kubernetes_Ingress_and_Intro_to_ServiceMesh/ServiceMeshIstio/labs.md

 ```command
 kubectl get svc -n istio-system
 ```
-- Label the Default namespace to enable `sidecar injection`.The Istio-Sidecar-injector will automatically inject Envoy containers into your application pods.
+- Label the Default namespace to enable `sidecar injection`.
+The Istio-Sidecar-injector will automatically inject Envoy containers into your application pods.
 The injector assumes the application pods are running in namespaces labeled with `istio-injection=enabled`

 ```command
 kubectl label namespace default istio-injection=enabled